 \subsection{Summary}

-Before writing prompts or code, confirm that: (1) the data likely contain the signals needed for your annotation tasks and research questions; (2) you have set a realistic target agreement threshold; (3) your research questions are translated into clear instructions (e.g., a codebook, rubric, or scoring manual); and (4) you have a balanced, held-out gold-standard subset for evaluation.
+Before writing prompts or code, ensure that: (1) the data contain the signals required to address your annotation tasks and research questions; (2) a realistic target agreement threshold has been defined; (3) your research questions have been translated into clear annotation instructions (e.g., a codebook, rubric, or scoring manual); and (4) a balanced, held-out gold-standard subset is available for evaluation.